microsoft/pxt-microbit/docs/projects/rotary-dial-radio.md

 ![Antique rotary dial phone](/static/mb/projects/rotary-dial-radio/oldphone.jpg)

 If you skim through the WikiPedia on "rotary dial phones", you'll quickly learn that they used something called **pulse dialing** (https://en.wikipedia.org/wiki/Pulse_dialing).
 In a nutshell, the dial sends opens and closes the circuit while it rotates which sends a serie of electrical pulses on the phone line.
 1 pulse for number 1, 2 for number 2, and so.
-0 would be 10 pulses.
+(What about 0?)

 ## Digging into the phone